Skip to Content

 Graduate of the Faculty of Electrical Engineering at the University of West Bohemia in Plzeň, majoring in Electrical Engineering and also a graduate of certified training program the Diligent Climate Leadership.

-He gained his managerial and professional knowledge mainly as Chairman of the Board of Directors of ČEPS, a.s., and in CEZ Group as a manager in the Purchasing and Asset Management departments of ČEZ, a. s., Managing Director and CEO of ČEZ Správa majetku (ČEZ Asset Management), member of the Board of Directors, CFO, and Commercial Director of Severočeské doly, Director A at CEZ RES International B.V., and Chairman of the Board of Directors and CEO of ČEZ Obnovitelné zdroje, s.r.o.
+He gained his managerial and professional experience mainly in the position of Chairman of the Board of Directors of ČEPS, a.s., which is the transmission system operator in Czechia.
+He gained further knowledge in CEZ Group: he held leadership positions and functions in the Purchasing and Asset Management departments of ČEZ, a. s., and as the Managing Director and Chief Executive Officer of ČEZ Správa majetku, s.r.o.
+He was also a member of the Board of Directors, Chief Financial Officer, and Sales Director of Severočeské doly a.s., which is engaged in brown coal mining and sales.
+He also served as Director A of CEZ RES International B.V., which manages holding management operations in the development of CEZ Group’s renewable energy sources in Germany and France.
+He also held the position of Chairman of the Board of Directors and Chief Executive Officer of ČEZ Obnovitelné zdroje, s.r.o., a developer of renewable energy sources in Czechia.

-He is responsible for the safe and efficient use, operation, and development of existing renewable (photovoltaic, wind, and hydroelectric) and emission (coal and gas) generation assets for electricity generation and assets for heat generation and distribution in Czechia and Poland.
+He is responsible for the management and development of renewable (photovoltaic, wind, and hydroelectric) and emission (coal and gas) electricity generating facilities, including ensuring the generation and distribution of heat.
 He manages subsidiaries providing electricity and heat generation from renewable and emission sources and related service activities.
-In addition, he manages subsidiaries in the field of coal mining, coal sales, and mining-related services.
+He also manages subsidiaries in the field of coal mining and sales in Czechia.

 Martin Novák

-Graduate of the Faculty of International Relations, University of Economics, Prague, majoring in international trade and commercial law.
-In 2007, he completed an Executive Master of Business Administration (MBA) program at the KATZ School of Business, University of Pittsburgh, specializing in the energy sector.
+Graduate of the Faculty of International Relations, University of Economics, Prague, majoring in International Trade and Commercial Law.
+In 2007, he completed an Executive Master of Business Administration (MBA) program at the KATZ School of Business, University of Pittsburgh, specializing in Energy Sector.
 He is also a graduate of certified training program the Diligent Climate Leadership.

 He has been a member of the Czech Chamber of Tax Advisers since 1996.

-He gained managerial and professional experience particularly during his almost ten-year career in the oil refining industry and fuel generation and distribution.
-He served as manager in ConocoPhillips’ global headquarters in Houston, Texas, USA, as well as its London regional office.
-He also worked at ConocoPhillips Czech Republic s.r.o., where he served as Chief Financial Officer with responsibility for Central & Eastern Europe (in this position he also served as statutory representative for several regional branches of ConocoPhillips), and at ČEZ as Head of Accounting.
+He gained his managerial and professional experience particularly during his almost ten-year career in the oil refining industry and fuel generation and distribution.
+He held management positions at the global headquarters of the oil company ConocoPhillips in Houston, USA, and also at the regional headquarters in London, with territorial responsibility for Central and Western Europe, including countries of CEZ Group’s operation – Slovakia, Hungary, Poland, Germany, Austria, and the United Kingdom.
+He also worked at ConocoPhillips Czech Republic s.r.o., where he served as Chief Financial Officer with responsibility for Central and Eastern Europe (in this position, he also served as statutory representative for several regional branches of ConocoPhillips), and as Head of Accounting in ČEZ, a. s.

-He is responsible for economic and financial management, controlling, financing, accounting, investor relations, risk management, tax agenda (except for employment tax), and ensures efficient organization and operation of support ICT services.
+He is responsible for economic and financial management, controlling, financing, accounting, investor relations, risk management, tax agenda (except for employment tax), managing the resolution of significant damage events, and also ensures efficient organization and operation of supporting ICT services.
 He manages subsidiaries’ matters relating to information technology and telecommunications services.

 Tomáš Pleskač

-He is responsible for the development of new nuclear power plants, in particular for the preparation of the construction of new units of the Dukovany and Temelín nuclear power plants.
-He manages subsidiaries responsible for the preparation of new nuclear power plants in Czechia and Inven Capital, a company focused on investment opportunities in smart technologies and innovative business models.
+He is responsible for the management and development of opportunities in the field of new nuclear power plants, including small modular reactors.
+He is in charge of preparation of the construction of new units of the Dukovany and Temelín nuclear power plants.
+He manages the subsidiaries Elektrárna Dukovany II and Elektrárna Temelín II, which provide for the preparation of the construction of new nuclear power plants in Czechia, and the subsidiaries providing support activities related to the development of new nuclear activities.
+He also manages Inven Capital, a company focusing on investment opportunities in smart technologies and innovative business models.

 Bohdan Zronek